-Dairy and Fodder Water for Profit (DFWP) program aims at assisting dairy farmers and commercial fodder producers* in Queensland to adopt improved water use practices along with improving water, energy and nutrient management practices.
+Dairy and Fodder Water for Profit (DFWP) program aims at assisting dairy farmers and commercial fodder producers* in Queensland to adopt improved water use efficiencies along with improving water, energy and nutrient management practices.

 The program provides a range of services including: